-All prescriptions and over-the-counter medicines must be kept in the school office unless authorized in writing by a physician and approved by the principal.
-Students are subject to disciplinary action, including but not limited to, short-term suspension, long-term suspension, or expulsion, if they possess medicine at school without the principal's consent, distribute the medicine to other students, or use the medicine in a manner that is not prescribed or per label directions (for over-the-counter medicines).
+All prescriptions and over-the-counter medicines must be kept in the school clinic or office unless authorized in writing by a physician and approved by the principal in accordance with Regulation JGCD-R(1): Medication-Procedures.
+Students are subject to disciplinary action, including but not limited to, short- term suspension, long-term suspension, or expulsion, if they possess medicine at school without the principal's consent, distribute the medicine to other students, or use the medicine in a manner that is not prescribed or per label directions.

-- 1.18 Profanity: Using profane, vulgar, obscene, insulting, or threatening language, gestures, graphics, or materials, whether spoken, written, gestured, or communicated in person or via any electronic device, directed towards any person other than school personnel. - 1.19 Possessing Obscene Materials: Possessing obscene or vulgar materials when such conduct does not involve another student. - 1.20 Skipping School: Leaving school, skipping school, or skipping class without permission. - 1.21 Unauthorized Areas: Being in an unauthorized area without permission.
+- 1.18 Profanity: Using profane, vulgar, obscene, insulting, language, gestures, graphics, or materials, whether spoken, written, gestured, or communicated in person or via any electronic device. - 1.19 Possessing Obscene Materials: Possessing obscene or vulgar materials when such conduct does not involve another student. - 1.20 Skipping School: Leaving school without permission of the principal or his/her designee, skipping school, or skipping class.
+(For high school students, parking privileges may be revoked for two or more Skipping School violations). - 1.21 Unauthorized Areas: Being in an area without the permission of school personnel. - 1.22 Allowing Unauthorized Entry: Opening or propping open doors to allow unauthorized entry into the school. - 1.23 Parking/Driving Violations: Students who drive to school must follow all safety rules and procedures established by the principal, including obtaining a parking permit.
+Violation of safety rules and procedures related to parking and/or driving to school may result in revocation of parking privileges and/or other disciplinary action.